-BLUEPRINT READING (PIPET)
+BLUEPRINT READING (PIPET) DRFT-0010 | 3 credits

 This course provides the fundamental skills necessary for students to become familiar with architectural blueprints.
 Students are introduced to the tools, terminology and common practices used in the piping trades.
 Emphasis is placed on interpretation of floor plans and converting to an isometric single line drawing.